Census API

 key = config.census_key

-Construct the API URL to retrieve export values by country for a specific month.
+Construct the API request to retrieve export values by country for a specific month.
 The endpoint intltrade/exports/hs provides Harmonized System trade data.

 In[2]: